Alfredo Angulo: Angulo vs. Quillin

 On September 21, 2019, Angulo faced Peter Quillin.
 Quillin was ranked #4 by the IBF and #14 by the WBC at super middleweight.
 Despite being the underdog in the fight, Angulo boxed well and managed to hurt Quillin on multiple occasions.
 This performance earned Angulo the split-decision victory, winning on two of the scorecards, 97-93 and 96-94, while the third judge had Quillin winning the fight, 96-94.

+Angulo vs. Hernandez

+On August 29, 2020, Angulo lost to journeyman Vladimir Hernandez in a big upset by unanimous decision with the scorecards being 98-92, 98-92, and 98-92.